smonsays/git-workshop/slides/git_simon-schug_20190426.md

 2. Use the [*.dmg installer](https://git-scm.com/downloads)

 	- Download latest source release for MacOS
-	- Open the dmg and right-click open the *pkg to install
+	- Open the dmg and right-click open the *.pkg to install
 	- Open a terminal & check if it works by entering `git`

 ## Quick Bash Primer